zomer-g/Birthday-and-Anniversary-Notification-System/README.md

 ### `deleteTriggers`
 Deletes all existing triggers for the project to avoid multiple triggers running the same function.

+### `hebrewdateAPI onetime.js`
+This script is designed to be run once after updating or adding birthdates in the Google Sheet.
+It automatically converts the Gregorian birthdates in column K to Hebrew dates using the Hebcal API and writes the converted Hebrew dates to column N. This allows the system to use the Hebrew birthdates for daily checks and notifications.

+### `hebrewdatealerts daily.js`
+This script is designed to run daily and checks if today's Hebrew date matches any Hebrew birthdates in column N of the Google Sheet.
+If a match is found, it sends a birthday notification email to the recipients listed in column O. The email includes the Hebrew birthdate and uses rich Hebrew language to celebrate the occasion.

 ## Installation and Setup

 1. **Create or Open the Google Sheet**: Ensure that you have a Google Sheet named "DATA" with the required structure.
 2. **Create a New Google Apps Script Project**: Open the Script Editor from your Google Sheet by navigating to `Extensions > Apps Script`.
-3. **Copy and Paste the Script**: Copy the entire script provided in this README and paste it into the Script Editor.
+3. **Copy and Paste the Scripts**: Copy the scripts provided in this README (or from your project) and paste them into the Script Editor.
-4. **Save and Authorize**: Save the script and authorize it to access your Google Sheet and send emails on your behalf.
+4. **Save and Authorize**: Save the scripts and authorize them to access your Google Sheet and send emails on your behalf.
+5. **Run the `hebrewdateAPI onetime.js` Script**: Run this script manually after updating birthdates to convert them to Hebrew dates.
-5. **Set Up Triggers**: Run the `createTrigger` function manually once to set up the daily trigger.
+6. **Set Up Triggers**: Run the `createTrigger` function from the `hebrewdatealerts daily.js` script to set up the daily trigger.

 ## Customization

 - **Change the Notification Time**: Modify the hour in the `createTrigger` function to adjust when the script runs each day.
-- **Customize Email Content**: Modify the text in the `sendBirthdayNotification` and `sendAnniversaryNotification` functions to personalize the messages.
+- **Customize Email Content**: Modify the text in the `sendBirthdayNotification`, `sendAnniversaryNotification`, and `sendHebrewBirthdayNotification` functions to personalize the messages.
 - **Adjust Columns**: If your Google Sheet structure differs, update the column indices in the script accordingly.

 ## License